GAME RESULTGame Result

 On the contrary, in the 43rd minute, Asano dribbled up the center and passed a through ball to TUTO, who took advantage of the opponent's defense.
 Unfortunately, it was cut off by the opponent's defense.

-Why, how... once again, a fatal goal was conceded 5 minutes before the end of the cursed match.
+Why, how... once again, a heartbreaking goal conceded 5 minutes before the end of the match

 In the first half, Tokyo only had one shot, but they showed good form in the attack with Asano's distribution, Kobayashi Seigo, and Fujiyama's dribbling breakthroughs, although they were few.
 On the other hand, they did not allow any goals by putting their bodies on the line in front of the goal in defense, but the positioning of Komine on the right side and Yukihiko was poor, and they were concerned about being broken down from there.